metafacture/metafacture-tutorial/07_Processing_MARC.md

 # Lesson 7: Processing MARC with Metafacture

-In the previous days we learned how we can use Metafacture to process structured data like JSON.
+In the previous lessons we learned how we can use Metafacture to process structured data like JSON.
 Today we will use Metafacture to process MARC metadata records.
 In this process we will see that MARC can be processed using FIX paths.

 [Transformation marc data with metafacture can be used for multiple things, e.g. you could transform marc binary files to marc xml.](https://metafacture.org/playground/?flux=%22https%3A//raw.githubusercontent.com/metafacture/metafacture-tutorial/main/data/sample.mrc%22%0A%7C+open-http%0A%7C+as-lines%0A%7C+decode-marc21%28emitleaderaswhole%3D%22true%22%29%0A%7C+encode-marcxml%0A%7C+print%0A%3B)

 As always, we will need to set up a small metafacture flux script.

-Lets inscpt a marc file: https://raw.githubusercontent.com/metafacture/metafacture-tutorial/main/data/sample.marc
+Lets inspect a marc file: https://raw.githubusercontent.com/metafacture/metafacture-tutorial/main/data/sample.marc

 Create the following flux in a new file e.g. name it `marc1.flux`: